MolarVerse/PQ/docs/sphinx/src/userGuide/setupFiles.rst

 **Default Name:** ``guff.dat``

-The grand unified force field (GUFF) file is used to define the force field parameters for the MM atoms in the system and requires the
-:ref:`moldescriptorFile` setup file.
-The GUFF file gives the force field parameters in form of a generalized equation () for every atom in every moltype of the system.
+The grand unified force field (GUFF) file is used to define the non-bonded force field parameters for the MM atoms in the system and requires the :ref:`moldescriptorFile` setup file.
+The GUFF file gives the force field parameters in form of a generalized equation () for every atom type index in every moltype of the system.

 .. _topologyFile: